gomorpheus/morpheus-docs/provisioning/concepts.rst

 When a user provisions a vm based instance, a corresponding server record is created to represent the link to the actual resource via the underlying provisioning engine.
-This may seem a bit odd but provides an aspect of {morpheus} that is quite powerful.
-This singular concept is what allows {morpheus} to injest "Brownfield" environments.
-We do not need to start clean. {morpheus} can be integrated into existing environments and manage existing virtual machines.
-The way {morpheus}
-does this is by periodically syncing existing vms from the added cloud integrations.
+This may seem a bit odd but provides an aspect of |morpheus| that is quite powerful.
+This singular concept is what allows |morpheus| to injest "Brownfield" environments.
+We do not need to start clean. |morpheus| can be integrated into existing environments and manage existing virtual machines.
+The way |morpheus| does this is by periodically syncing existing vms from the added cloud integrations.
 A server record will be created and periodically updated (5 minutes typically) with realtime information and changes.
 This, in essence, provides CMDB based capabilities as well.
 When a server is discovered, the user (given the appropriate access) can convert the virtual machine to a managed instance.
-When this is done a corresponding Instance is made in the provisioning section of {morpheus} and the {morpheus} Agent can also optionally be installed to provide more refined guest operating system level statistics and logging.
+When this is done a corresponding Instance is made in the provisioning section of |morpheus| and the
+|morpheus| Agent can also optionally be installed to provide more
+refined guest operating system level statistics and logging.

 Apps
 ----

-On top of all the previous concept, {morpheus} provides an Apps layer.
+On top of all the previous concept, |morpheus| provides an Apps layer.
 An App is a collection of Instances linked together via application tiers.
 Tiers allow the user to define segregated sections of connectivity between the various elements / instances within an